Mi-Dora/Human-Robot-Interaction/Overall framwork/README.md

 ````
 * Step three: catkin_make and source it
 * Step four: Run them respectively in four new shell.
 Notice that the **main_sim.py must be run in the end**

+## Or just run in python3 after roscore